-Below detection limit <0.005 mg/kg Below detection limit <0.002 mg/kg
+\\ Below detection limit <0.005 mg/kg

+\ Below detection limit < 0.002 mg/kg

 Chlordane is a non-systemic (ie not taken up in the plant) insecticide of agricultural crops.
-It is a restricted chemical product and is classified as Schedule 6 ("Poison") in the SUSDP.

 Chlordane is not used in Australia - the last registered Chlordane product was withdrawn in 1997.
 Chlordane is banned in Europe (1981) and the USA (1978) and currently in most other countries worldwide.